Signposts in public speaking are often missed or misunderstood.

 If you’re lost and unsure about how to make your presentation compelling, I can help.

-What Is The Difference Between A Signpost And A Transition?
+What Is The Difference Between A Signpost and a Transition?

 A signpost is a marker indicating where you are in your speech/presentation or the direction that you are going.
 Think of road signs you pass on the highway.
 For example, a sign that lets you know you are now entering Vancouver.
 The sign also indicates that Whistler (where you are heading) is 120 km from Vancouver.
 This is a marker that indicates the direction you will be travelling.